-'''

 wyde bridge-show

-'''

-For each defined bridge this command returns the bridge identifier, name of the bridge, IP address of the bridge, and information showing is the bridge reachable or not.
+For each defined bridge this command returns the bridge identifier, name of the bridge, IP address of the bridge, information showing is the bridge reachable or not, received (Rx) audio gain, and transmitted (Tx) audio gain.
 The Reachable column can have the following values:

-- Local for your local bridge, i.e. for the bridge installed on the same computer where you are running this bridge-show command; - Yes if the bridge is reachable via network for distributed conferences, i.e. the bridge can participate in distributed conferences;

-• No - if the bridge is not reachable via network for distributed conferences, i.e. the bridge can not participate in distributed conferences because either distributed conferencing is switched off either for local or for remote bridge (mf\dc parameter is equal 0, see below), the remote bridge is inaccessible, there are no such definition on the remote bridge, etc.
+- Local for your local bridge, i.e. for the bridge installed on the same computer where you are running this bridge-show command; - Yes if the bridge is reachable via network for distributed conferences, i.e. the bridge can participate in distributed conferences; - No if the bridge is not reachable via network for distributed conferences, i.e. the bridge can not participate in distributed conferences because either distributed conferencing is switched off either for local or for remote bridge (mf\dc parameter is equal 0, see below), the remote bridge is inaccessible, there are no such definition on the remote bridge, etc.